-A published author with a knack for twisted tales, Stephanie Ayers loves a good thriller, fairies, things that go bump in the night, and sappy stories.
-When she is not writing, she can be found in Creative Cloud designing book covers and promotional graphics for authors.
+Stephanie Ayers loves a good thriller, fairies, things that go bump in the night, and sappy stories.
+When she is not writing, she can be found hanging out with her family, attending football games, and browsing flea markets.

-Stephanie has been a regular contributor and leader for Bloggy Moms and Just Be Enough, and writes content for Blogmutt as a freelance writer.
+Stephanie has been a regular contributor and leader for Bloggy Moms and Just Be Enough, and writes content for Verblio as a freelance writer.
 She is honored to be a part of the Crazy Ink Publishing, LLC family.

 You can find a full listing of her works on her Amazon author page.
 Grab a copy of her most recent works while you’re there.
-The 13 is a collection of her scariest short stories, while Ambrosia contains 17 of her poems.
+The 13’s are collections of her scariest short stories, while Ambrosia contains 17 of her poems.
 A portion of the proceeds from the sales of Ambrosia are sent to the American Foundation for Suicide Prevention, a cause near and dear to Stephanie’s heart.
 The other anthologies cover an array of genres and all contain at least one short work from this author.

-You can find her short stories in these anthologies below, and her stand alone romantic horror in Til Death Do Us Part.
+Her debut novelette and stand alone romantic horror is Til Death Do Us Part.

 Stephanie just made her debut into the fantasy genre with a stand alone story that is a part of the Destiny Defined world Elven Games comes from.
 Download your free copy of Wings today and enter the world of Savania!

 Q: What do your fans mean to you?

 A: They challenge me to write better, to want to keep them at the edge of the seat, to make them keep turning the pages, and never wanting my stories to end.
 Their reactions encourage me to keep writing, and most of all, to continue sharing my words.